Depreciation and amortisation

 The Company uses multiple economic factors and test their correlations with past observed default rates witnessed for building its forward economic guidance (FEG) model.
 During the current year, the Company evaluated various macro factors such as GDP growth rates, growth of bank credit, wholesale price index (WPI), consumer price index (CPI), unemployment rate, crude oil prices and policy interest rates etc.

-observed default rates and basis their linkage with Company's business were considered appropriate by the Management.
+Based on correlation results real GDP and unemployment rate reflected acceptable correlation with past observed default rates and basis their linkage with Company's business were considered appropriate by the Management .
 Unemployment has a direct relation with the income levels and thus the growth of the economy from the expenditure side.
 GDP has a direct relation with the overall income levels and thus the growth of the economy from both income and output side.
 Accordingly, both these macro-variables directly and indirectly impact the economy.
 These factors were assigned appropriate weights to measure ECL in forecast economic conditions.

-The Board of Directors at its meeting held on 14 October 2009, approved an issue of stock options up to a maximum of 5% of the then issued equity capital of the Company aggregating to 1,829,803 equity shares of the face value of C 10 each in a manner provided in the SEBI (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines 1999 subject to the approval of the shareholders under Section 81(1A) of the Companies Act, 1956.
+The Board of Directors at its meeting held on 14 October 2009, approved an issue of stock options up to a maximum of 5% of the then issued equity capital of the Company aggregating to 1,829,803 equity shares of the face value of C 10 each in a manner provided in the SEBI (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines 1999 subject to the approval of the shareholders under section 81(1A) of the Companies Act, 1956.
 The shareholders of the Company vide their special resolution passed through postal ballot on 15 December 2009 approved the issue of equity shares of the Company under one or more Employee Stock Option Scheme(s).
 The shareholders, at the Annual General Meeting held on 16 July 2014, approved an additional issue of 677,313 stock options i.e. from 1,829,803 to 2,507,116 options of the face value of C 10 each under the stock options scheme of the Company i.e. Employee Stock Option Plan 2009.

-Pursuant to the sub-division of each equity share of face value of C 10 into five equity shares of face value of C 2 on 10 September 2016 and allotment of bonus equity share in the proportion of one equity share of face value of C 2 for every one equity share on 14 September 2016, the aggregate number of equity shares which would be available for future grants under the Employee Stock Option Plan, 2009 were adjusted from 2,507,116 equity shares of face value of C 10 to 25,071,160 equity shares of face value of C 2 each.
+Pursuant to the sub-division of each equity share of face value of C 10 into five equity shares of face value of C 2 on 10 September 2016 and allotment of bonus equity shares in the proportion of one equity share of face value of C 2 for every one equity share on 14 September 2016, the aggregate number of equity shares which would be available for future grants under the Employee Stock Option Plan, 2009 were adjusted from 2,507,116 equity shares of face value of C 10 to 25,071,160 equity shares of face value of C 2 each.

 Further, vide the Special Resolution passed by the members of the Company through postal ballot on 19 April 2021, the aforesaid limit of options was enhanced by 10,000,000 options.
 The maximum limit under the scheme now stand revised from 25,071,160 options to 35,071,160 options.